celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 This section explains how to get a Validator node running on Mainnet Release Candidate 1 (RC1) Network.

-Validators help secure the Celo network by participating in Celo’s Proof of Stake protocol.
+Validators help secure the Celo network by participating in Celo’s proof-of-stake protocol.
 Validators are organized into Validator Groups, analogous to parties in representative democracies.
 A Validator Group is essentially an ordered list of Validators.

 Just as anyone in a democracy can create their own political party, or seek to get selected to represent a party in an election, any Celo user can create a Validator group and add themselves to it, or set up a potential Validator and work to get an existing Validator group to include them.